-

 Even in case of Scenario execution error.

-For that you can add the SUM sensitive annotation in the "Description" field of the Selenium command.
+For that you can add a SUM sensitive annotation in the "Description" field of the Selenium command.

 During the SIDE file import, the sensitive annotations have no impact.